thisleejones/dicfix/README.md

 The motivation for this project was to use voice dictation with modern CLI tools, such as AI assistants (Claude, Gemini), where speaking a command or prompt can be more efficient than typing.
 DicFix bridges this gap by providing a simple, customizable pop-up that captures your speech and sends it to your desired target.

+> [!NOTE]
+> This project is a work in progress.
+Features related to hotkeys, keystroke delays, and modifier key support are still under active development and may change.

 ![DicFix Screenshot](screenshot.png)

 ## Features